Acumen International stands with Ukraine and the country's people. Join us

 The EOR (Employer of Record) will be responsible for all tax obligations and regulatory compliance requirements on behalf of your company in Tanzania.
 The EOR engagement also allows you to avoid additional costs associated with hiring local staff and other expenses such as office space and equipment rentals.

-Partnering with an Employer of Record, you will retain complete control over your employees and business operations while benefitting from substantial cost savings and avoiding non-compliance risk.
+Partnering with an Employer of Record allows you to retain complete control over your employees and business operations, benefit from substantial cost savings, and avoid non-compliance risk.

 4. Employer of Record: A Good Option To Getting Started in Tanzania